mikro-orm/mikro-orm/docs/docs/migrations.md

 ### Transactions

-The default options for `Migrator` will use transactions, and those impose some additional requirements in mongo, namely the collections need to exist upfront and you need to run a replicaset.
+The default options for `Migrator` will use transactions, and those impose some additional requirements in mongo, namely the collections need to exist upfront, and you need to run a replicaset.
 You might want to disable transactions for `migrations: { transactional: false }`.

 ```ts
 await this.driver.nativeDelete('Book', { foo: true }, { ctx: this.ctx });